hakan4vg/multiclient-broadunicast/readme.md

 # Multi-Client Chat Application

 ## Overview
-This is a Rust-based client-server chat application that supports both broadcast and unicast messaging across multiple clients.
+# This is a multi-client chat application using Rust, Tokio, Serde, and Crossterm.
+Made for a school project by Hakan Avgın.

 ## Features
 - Supports N number of clients